Remote graphical access on Nymph

 local$ ssh -CJ $LOGIN@{aisa,nymfe$NN}.fi.muni.cz -L $LC_PORT:localhost:$LC_PORT -o SendEnv=LC_PORT

-Set a random VNC password (this is appropriate due to the possibility of a brute force attack while the VNC server is running), make a note of the password.
+Set a random VNC password (this is useful due to the possibility of a brute force attack while the VNC server is running), make a note of the password.
 You only need to do this step once the first time you use this tutorial, but you can also repeat it each time.

 nymfe$ { pwgen 8 1 | tee /dev/std{out,err}; echo n; } | vncpasswd; echo